Dar-mann/NEEB-Python-Project-GroupB/NEEB-PYTHON-TASK.md

 		print()

-# Question 2: Write a function that prints a string in uppercase followed by a new line.Prototype: def uppercase(str):,You can only use no more than 2 print functions with string format,You can only use one loop in your code,You are not allowed to import any module,You are not allowed to use str.upper() and str.isupper().Tips: ord()
+# Question 2:
+Write a function that prints a string in uppercase followed by a new line.
+Prototype: def uppercase(str):,You can only use no more than 2 print functions with string format,You can only use one loop in your code,You are not allowed to import any module,You are not allowed to use str.upper() and str.isupper().Tips: ord()

 # Question 2 python code: